joe-explr/Distributed-systems-Paxos/README.md

 4. The application is run from main.go file
 5. the terminal interaction implementation and CSV parser was mostly created using LLM generated code.
 6. SQLite3 used for persistent storage.
-7. My interactive Grader Marks successful test cases as failure too, cuz the db doesnt match wit hthe inactive nodes too.
+7. My interactive Grader Marks successful test cases as failure too, cuz the db doesnt match with the inactive nodes.

 What might be breaking currently:

-Run cmd: `go build -o main main.go` to execute the application.
+Run cmd: `go build -o main main.go`
+`./main`
+to execute the application.

 === System Ready ===